SeisComP/seiscomp/doc/base/overview.rst

 that is needed for processing the raw data obtained from sensors.
 They are therefore also referred to as *station metadata*.
-Read the :ref:`concepts section on inventory <concepts_inventory>` for more details on formats and configuration in SeisComP.
+Read the :ref:`concepts section on inventory <concepts_inventory>` for more details on formats and configuration in |scname|.

 Inventories include